 Standing Still (Exodus 14:13-14)

 The Israelites were trapped at the Red Sea just as Pharaoh had planned when he and his armies went after the Israelites in that location.
-Mountains were on two sides of them, the Red Sea was on one side, and Pharaoh's armies were on the another side.
+Mountains were on two sides of them; the Red Sea was on one side, and Pharaoh's armies were on the other.
 So no matter which way they looked they were trapped.
 Such situations are those which God especially likes to work because it shows His power and wisdom much more than in a lesser difficulty.
-Israel had not come to this place by disobedience but by obedience to God's leading.
+Israel had not come to this place by disobedience, but by obedience to God's leading.
 God showed Himself mightily and proved He would take care of the problem if they would trust in Him.

 Questions to Consider:

 PRAYER: Lord, too often through the eyes of the flesh I see my battles bigger than You.
 Help me to trust in You and see them as You see them.
 There is never a problem I encounter that is greater than You.
 In Jesus name, AMEN!

 If this post in any way, has blessed you,

 please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.